Thursday, January 17, 2008

 6. Cryptic Grips V6/7 ...
 FA: Chip Phillips, 2002

 Begin on the two obvious matched starting holds.
-Move directly left to a incut LH sidepull, do some fancy footwork and go up with your RH to something bad (there are multiple options).
-Fight the barndoor and continue up and left directly behind the tree to a jug and reasonable topout ... assuming you brushed away the accumulating pine needles.
+Move directly left to a incut LH sidepull, do some fancy footwork and go up with your RH to something bad (there are multiple small pebbles and finger divots).
+Fight the barndoor and make a move to a jug and reasonable topout out left ... assuming you brushed away pine needles that tend to accumulate here.

-Begin matched the same as Cryptic Grips, perch and head straight to the top, doing some harsh pebble-squeezing along the way.
-I took the liberty of naming this one for Stevie.
+Begin matched the same as #6, perch and head straight to the top, doing some harsh pebble-squeezing along the way.
+I took the liberty of naming this nice line for Stevie.

-Start squeezing at almost full wingspan using a LH crimp sidepull and a RH pinch on/near the rounded northeast corner.
-Bump your LH up, then go RH to a decent but hard-to-see undercling around the corner, then go RH hard to a better but sharper undercling.
-From here comes the crux.
-Do some fancy footwork and 2 LH moves followed by a RH crossover to a jug and you can regroup for the thin but reasonable topout.
+Start squeezing at half-wingspan using the lowest LH sidepull crimp and a RH pinch at the bottom of the rounded northeast corner.
+Pull on, bump your LH up, then go RH to a bad and hard-to-see undercling pinch around the corner.
+From there, go RH hard again to a better but sharp undercling, do some fancy footwork and 2 LH moves to attain a white crimper edge.
+Uncoil, perch on a bad LF and perform a RH crossover to a sloper jug, where you can regroup for the thin but reasonable topout.
 Tricky, balancey, footwork-intensive, sequential, unforgiving and frustrating.
-Cryptic indeed!
+In a word, "cryptic!"
+Variation #1 - Voodoo V8: Established by Alex Manikowski in 2009, pull on with #6 and #7, but make a couple moves to the the right across sloping crimps with poor feet until you reach the start for #8.

 9. Cryptic Crimps V1 ...
 FA: Chip Phillips, 2001

-About 10 feet right of #10 up at a perch on the ramp, find good crimps and head straight straight up on edges that get smaller as you approach the top.
-Don't fall.
+About 15 feet right of #8 up on the ramp, find good crimps and head straight straight up on edges that get progressively smaller as you approach the top.
+Falling is not an option.

 10. Creeping Death V3 sds ...
 FA: Chip Phillips, 2007